perspectivet/bigdata-rest-scala/README.md

 Notes:

-If you run the tests the RestSpec.scala:"insert an rdf file" test will insert the uniport locations.rdf file (include in src/test/resources) into your bigdata instance.
+If you run the tests the RestSpec.scala:"insert an rdf file" test will insert the uniprot locations.rdf file (include in src/test/resources) into your bigdata instance.

 You may have to edit RestSpec to match your test bigdata instance.